Hezron-tech/phonebook/README.md

 BACKEND
+* In the projects root directory, cd to server and:
+*npm install,
-* In the projects root directory, cd to server and: npm install crete your env and connect to your mongodb using your own mongo_url npm start
+*crete your env and connect to your mongodb using your own mongo_url *npm start

 FRONTEND
- * In the projects root directory, cd to client and: npm install
+ * In the projects root directory, cd to client and:
+*npm install
-run the project using ng serve --open
+*run the project using ng serve --open

 ## Technology used